This page was last updated: May 30th, 2022

 If you need any booklet or information leaflet in large print, braille, audio format or in another language, please ask your nurse.

 Spiritual care is often used as the overall term and is relevant for all.
-For some, their spiritual needs are met by religious care, the visits, prayers, worship, rites and sacraments often provided by a faith leader, or representative of the faith community or belief group.
+For some, their spiritual needs are met by religious care.
+The visits, prayers, worship, rites, and sacraments are often provided by a faith leader, or representative of the faith community or belief group.
 Spiritual care can be provided by all healthcare staff, by carers, families and other patients.
 When a person is treated with respect, when they are listened to in a meaningful way, when they are seen and treated as a whole person within the context of their life, values and beliefs, then they are receiving spiritual care.

 Chaplains are the specialist spiritual care providers.
-Our Spiritual & Pastoral Care Team visit wards regularly and Chaplains are also available on call, and can be reached on 01872 252883 or through the switchboard on 01872 250000 out of hours.
+Our Spiritual & Pastoral Care Team visit wards regularly and Chaplains are also available on call.
+They can be reached on 01872 252883 or through the switchboard on 01872 250000 out of hours.

 The Chaplains work closely with all faith communities, so if you would like us to contact your own priest, minister or faith community leader, we can do that for you.